ward/run/_posts/2015-12-12-chester-county-winter-series.md

 In retrospect I probably should not have worried about it as much as I did right at that moment.
-The guy who passed me ended up overtaking the entire group that dropped me and finished second, he was the only one to run negative splits over the three laps out of the people in the top forty.
+The guy who passed me ended up overtaking the entire group that dropped me and finished second, he was the only one to run negative splits over the three laps out of all people in the top forty.
 The pace was low at the beginning of that km as there was a slight uphill.
-Finally, the kid seemed to, at times, take a rather liberal approach to the cone corners I mentioned before (see below).
+Finally, the kid seemed to, at times, take a rather liberal approach (see below) to the cone corners I mentioned before.
 I shouldered on, but the pace had definitely dropped.
-Kilometres three and four in 3:51 and 3:58.
-The second lap in 6:15.
+Kilometres three and four in *3:51* and *3:58*.
+The second lap in *6:15*.

 In the last kilometre, I decided I should at least push out anything I had left in the tank and try to pass the kid in the process.
 I managed to slowly creep